 - you live alone and you have symptoms of COVID-19, however mild, stay at home for 10 days from when your symptoms started.

-- you live with others and you are the first in the household to have symptoms of COVID-19, then you must stay at home for 10 days, but all other household members who remain well must stay at home and not leave the house for 14 days.
-The 14-day period starts from the day when the first person in the house became ill.
+- you live with others and you are the first in the household to have symptoms of COVID-19, then you must stay at home for 10 days.
+All other household members who remain well must also stay at home and not leave the house for 10 days.

 If you think either of the above may apply to you, the full Government guidance has information about how to self-isolate.
 There is information about how to dispose of your rubbish ready for refuse collections.

 Other Government advice

 - Summary of advice from the Government